testbot-github/ZDRA-Protection/README.md

 ## 📜 Requirements.

 1. Make Your own discord bot [from here](https://discord.com/developers/applications/)
-3. make sure you have [Git](https://git-scm.com/downloads), [VS Code](https://code.visualstudio.com/download), [nodejs](https://nodejs.org/en/download/current/) in yur pc (this is only required if you using computer)
+3. Make sure you have [Git](https://git-scm.com/downloads), [VS Code](https://code.visualstudio.com/download), [nodejs](https://nodejs.org/en/download/current/) in yur pc (this is only required if you using computer)

 ## 🚀 Getting Started.

-if you using [repl.it](https://www.replit.com/) soo you can fork the project [from here](https://replit.com/@NIR0/ZDRA-Protection?v=1)
+If your using [repl.it](https://www.replit.com/) you can fork the project [from here](https://replit.com/@NIR0/ZDRA-Protection?v=1) and

-else if you using [glitch](https://www.glitch.com/) soo you can remix [from here](https://glitch.com/edit/#!/nttrexom)
+If you using [glitch](https://www.glitch.com/) you can remix [from here](https://glitch.com/edit/#!/nttrexom)

-but if you using your computer soo follow this steps!
+but if you using your computer, follow this steps!

-1. make a new folder name it any thing
+1. Make a new folder name it any thing
-2. press right click and chose `git bash here`
+2. Press right click and chose `git bash here`
-3. then he well open a cmd for you type this command inside: `git clone https://github.com/DevelopersSupportAR/8Ticket.git`
+3. Then he well open a cmd for you type this command inside: `git clone https://github.com/DevelopersSupportAR/ZDRA-Protection.git`

-well done you forked the project in your pc
+Well done you forked the project in your pc 👏

-1. find a folder could `config` and open the `bot.json` file (make sure if you using computer to open this file with `VS Code`)
+1. Find a folder called `config` and open the `bot.json` file (make sure if you using computer to open this file with `VS Code`)
-2. you well find thar thing like this:
+2. You will this [fill them]:
 ```json
     "activity": {
         "name": "<The Bot Activity>",